avishekdutta14/downstream_paprica/README.md

 N.B.: Please note that the pathway abundance for a particular taxon reported in the output is the cumulative abundance of the pathways present across all the samples used for the analysis.

+## For pakr.py

+@author: Avishek Dutta (avishekdutta14@gmail.com)
+@requires: python3, Pandas, and [Krona chart](https://github.com/marbl/Krona)

+Requires unique_tally.csv, seq_edge_map.csv, and taxon_map.csv from paprica output.
+Install [Krona chart](https://github.com/marbl/Krona) and declare it to the PATH.
+Make a folder and copy unique_tally.csv, seq_edge_map.csv, and taxon_map.csv (output of paprica) and run "python pakr.py".
+You can also do "chmod a+x pakr.py" and "./pakr.py".
+Either the pakr.py should be present in the new folder containing all the three outputs of paprica, or it can also be declared in the PATH.
+The results will be in Krona_paprica.html